hyphaebeast/tidy-r/README.md

 ## Usage

-If you need to add a new R package to the environment, add the package name to the [install2.r]( https://github.com/hyphaebeast/tidy-r/blob/master/Dockerfile#L42) command in the Dockerfile.
+If you need to add a new R package to the environment, add the package name to the [install2.r]( https://github.com/hyphaebeast/tidy-r/blob/master/Dockerfile#L42) command in the Dockerfile (don't forget the line continuation backslash).